Itemis

-itemis AG, headquartered in Lünen (North Rhine-Westphalia), is a German IT consulting and software development company, active among other things in the field of model-driven software development (MDSD).
+itemis AG, headquartered in Dortmund (North Rhine-Westphalia), is a German IT consulting and software development company, active among other things in the field of model-driven software development (MDSD).
 With the YAKINDU product family, itemis sells a number of self-developed software products.

 History

 itemis AG was founded in 2003 as a GmbH & Co.
 KG by Wolfgang Neuhaus and Jens Wagener.
-In September 2007 the change of the legal form took place. itemis AG is one of the largest IT companies in the Lünen region.
-The company's headquarters are located on the premises of the LÜNTEC Technology Center in the Brambauer part of town.
+In September 2007, the change of the legal form took place.
+Until its move to Dortmund, itemis AG was one of the largest IT companies in the Lünen region, where the company's headquarter was located on the premises of the LÜNTEC Technology Center in the Brambauer part of town.
+In 2025, itemis AG relocated its headquarter to Lensing Media Port in Dortmund's city harbor.

-Other German locations are in Berlin, Bonn, Essen, Frankfurt, Hamburg, Heide, Leipzig, Paderborn, and Stuttgart.
-International locations exist in Vélizy-Villacoublay near the French capital Paris and since 2017 in the Tunisian capital Tunis.
+Other German locations are in Frankfurt am Main, Hamburg, Heide, Leipzig, and Stuttgart.

 From 2009 to 2020, itemis was also represented in Windisch in the Swiss canton of Aargau.
+On December 11, 2020, itemis Schweiz GmbH was renamed Arcware GmbH; itemis AG withdrew as a shareholder.

+From 2009 to 2020, itemis was also represented in Windisch in the Swiss canton of Aargau.
 On 2020-12-11, itemis Schweiz GmbH was renamed Arcware GmbH; itemis AG ceased to be a company partner.

+Insolvency proceedings (2024–2025)

+On 29 July 2024, itemis AG filed for insolvency under self-administration with the Dortmund Local Court (Amtsgericht Dortmund).
+The court opened regular insolvency proceedings on 31 October 2024 under case number 252 IN 1026/24.
+Attorney Dr. David Bunzel from the law firm Husemann & Partner was appointed as chief representative (Generalbevollmächtigter), and attorney Marvin Bauernfeind from BBL Brockdorff acted as custodian (Sachwalter).

+The company's financial difficulties were related to the tense situation of the German economy and the automotive industry.
+During the proceedings, business operations continued without interruption; salaries were covered by the statutory insolvency payment scheme (Insolvenzgeld).

+On 23 April 2025, the insolvency plan for the restructuring of itemis AG was unanimously approved by the creditors and confirmed by the Dortmund Local Court on 28 April 2025.

+Relocation to Dortmund

+As part of the company's realignment following the conclusion of the insolvency proceedings, itemis AG relocated its headquarters from Lünen to Dortmund and expanded its business activities, including entry into the defense industry.